google-deepmind/reverb/README.md

     its maximum capacity.

-1. An item has been sampled more than the maximum number of times permitted by the Table’s rate limiter.
+1. An item has been sampled more than the maximum number of times permitted by the Table's rate limiter.
 Note that not all rate limiters will enforce this.

-In both cases, which item to remove is determined by the table’s removal strategy.
+In both cases, which item to remove is determined by the table's removal strategy.
 As mentioned earlier, a data element is automatically removed from the `Server` when the number of items that references it reaches zero.